oeg-upm/PODIO/README.md

-# SPEECH
+# PODIO

-This repository contains the resources associated to the SPEECH ontology.
+This repository contains the resources associated to the PODIO ontology.

 ## Structure
 * `ontology/` contains the SPEECH ontology, its requirements and the resources to generate its documentation